simongravelle/nmrformd/docs/source/tutorials/isotropic-system.rst

 .. container:: justify

-    Let us create 3 atoms for the hydrogen atoms of the PEG, the hydrogen atoms of the water, and all the hydrogen atoms:
+    Let us create 3 atom groups for respectively the hydrogen atoms of the PEG, the hydrogen
+    atoms of the water, and all the hydrogen atoms:

 .. code-block:: python